abdullahghani2002/abdullahghani2002.github.io/_pages/about.md

 ## Other Research Projects

-In addition to my primary publications, I have also contributed to the following projects:
+In addition to the aforementioned projects, I have also contributed to the following projects:

 *   **Embedding The Truth: Approximate Caching for Fact Checking**
     *Course Project for CS6303: Topics in Large Language Models.* Explored the feasibility of reusing fact-checking claims across organizations to improve efficiency.
 Used an approximate caching approach with multilingual embeddings in a vector database to identify recurring claims. [[PDF]](/files/embeddingthetruth.pdf)